 In addition to new opportunities under the Housing Choice Bill, Arlington's neighbors and other cities and towns in the region are taking meaningful steps to increase housing choices and remove regulatory burdens.
 For example, in 2020, Cambridge created a "100 Percent Affordable Housing Overlay" (AHO) district to encourage developers to create new, permanently affordable homes.
 To qualify for AHO regulatory incentives, a project must offer all the proposed units as affordable to households with incomes between 80 and 100 percent of Area Median Income (AMI).
 Within the AHO, eligible projects automatically qualify for an increase in building height and double the residential floor area otherwise allowed in the underlying district.
 The AHO also provides for an expedited review.
 In efforts to remove fair housing barriers, Brookline has reduced its inclusionary zoning "local preference" requirement from 70 percent to 25 percent of the affordable units in new developments.
-Newton is expected to do the same.
-In its decisions for 1165R Mass Ave and Thorndike Place, the ZBA made the affirmative choice that "no local preference shall be applicable."
-2
+Newton is expected to do the same.2